kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 #### Ensuring Validation Equivalence With Testing

 For testing the migration and ensuring that the validation is identical across current hand-written validation and declarative validations, an equivalence test will be added to all migrated fields, schemas, etc. in the respective validation_test.go.
-This will verify that the the outputs for validation_test.go are identical across enabling and disabling the featuregate - `DeclarativeValidation`.
+This will verify that the outputs for validation_test.go are identical across enabling and disabling the featuregate - `DeclarativeValidation`.

-Verifying that a field/type that is migrated is appropriately tested with proper changes to validation_test.go, equivalence testing, etc. will be human-drivern enforced in PR review for the related community migration PR
+Verifying that a field/type that is migrated is appropriately tested with proper changes to validation_test.go, equivalence testing, etc. will be human-driven enforced in PR review for the related community migration PR.

-Additionally to aid in ensuring that the validation is identical across current hand-written validation and declarative validations, we will create an additional runtime check controlled by a new feature gate - `DeclarativeValidationMismatchMetrics`.
-When this is enabled, both hand-written and declarative validation will be run (parallel to the actual validation logic which is unchanged by the flag) and any mismatches will be output under the metric - `declarative-validation-mismatch`.
+Additionally, to aid in ensuring that the validation is identical across current hand-written validation and declarative validations, we will create a runtime check controlled by the `DeclarativeValidation` and `DeclarativeValidationTakeover` feature gates.
+When `DeclarativeValidation` is enabled, both hand-written and declarative validation will be run.
+Any mismatches will be logged and a `declarative_validation_mismatch_total` metric will be incremented.
+The `DeclarativeValidationTakeover` gate controls which result (imperative or declarative) is returned to the user.

-### Introduce Feature Gates: `DeclarativeValidation` & `DeclarativeValidationMismatchMetrics`
+### Introduce Feature Gates: `DeclarativeValidation` & `DeclarativeValidationTakeover`

-A new feature gate - `DeclarativeValidation` will be created as part of Declarative Validation.
-This feature gate will toggle the behaviour of routing the validation for specified number of fields for a schema (and later full schemas) to use declarative validation vs the hand-written validation.
-In Beta this will enable a partial migration where initially a small number of fields of a single schema  will be ported to declarative validation and this will increase over time until all validation logic is declarative.
-During the Beta lifecycle more and more validations will be ported until they all are in which case the feature will move to GA.
-For more information see the “Migration Plan” section.

-Additionally a new feature gate - `DeclarativeValidationMismatchMetrics` will be created.
-For more information see the "Test Plan" section.
+Two new feature gates will be introduced:

+*   **`DeclarativeValidation`**:  This gate controls whether declarative validation is *enabled* for a given resource or field.
+When enabled, both imperative (hand-written) and declarative validation will run.
+The results will be compared, and any mismatches will be logged and reported via metrics (see `DeclarativeValidationTakeover` below).
+The imperative validation result will be returned to the user.
+When disabled, only imperative validation runs.

+*   **`DeclarativeValidationTakeover`**: This gate determines *which* validation result (imperative or declarative) is returned to the user when `DeclarativeValidation` is also enabled.
+When `DeclarativeValidationTakeover` is enabled, the declarative validation result is returned.
+When disabled (and `DeclarativeValidation` is enabled), the imperative result is returned.  `DeclarativeValidationTakeover` has *no effect* if `DeclarativeValidation` is disabled.
+This gate allows for a phased rollout where we can first verify equivalence, and *then* switch to using the declarative results.

-#### `DeclarativeValidation` & `DeclarativeValidationMismatchMetrics` Will Target Beta From The Beginning
+#### `DeclarativeValidation` & `DeclarativeValidationTakeover` Will Target Beta From The Beginning

 Declarative Validation will target the Beta stage from the beginning (vs Alpha).
-Additionally DeclarativeValidation is targeting Beta with default:true.
-This is because Declarative Validation is not new functionality but an alternative implementation of validation and users should not be able to perceive any changes when swapping hand-written validation w/ identical declarative validation.
+Additionally, `DeclarativeValidation` is targeting Beta with `default:true`.
+This is because Declarative Validation is not new functionality, but an alternative implementation of validation, and users should not be able to perceive any changes when swapping hand-written validation with identical declarative validation.
 The feature gate, `DeclarativeValidation`, exists as a safety mechanism in case a mistake is made so that users can turn it off and get back to safety.
-There is prior art for this rationale where other feature gates did not target Alpha as they were not related to new functionality (changing underlying behaviour, bugfix, etc.).
-An example of this is the current feature gate `AllowParsingUserUIDFromCertAuth` which was introduced in Beta as `default:true` as it is not a net new feature but fixes a current issue ([PR](https://github.com/kubernetes/kubernetes/pull/127897), [feature gate](https://github.com/kubernetes/kubernetes/blob/master/pkg/features/versioned_kube_features.go#L228-L230))
+There is prior art for this rationale where other feature gates did not target Alpha as they were not related to new functionality (changing underlying behavior, bugfix, etc.).
+An example of this is the current feature gate `AllowParsingUserUIDFromCertAuth`, which was introduced in Beta as `default:true` as it is not a net new feature but fixes a current issue ([PR](https://github.com/kubernetes/kubernetes/pull/127897), [feature gate](https://github.com/kubernetes/kubernetes/blob/master/pkg/features/versioned_kube_features.go#L228-L230)).

+`DeclarativeValidationTakeover` will default to `false` initially in Beta.
+This way during the initial rollout we can "soak" and verify that the errors produced for a replaced validation rule (handwritten -> declarative) are identical.
+Over time the goal is to flip `DeclarativeValidationTakeover` to be default `true` such that for fields where declarative validation rules exist, they are used as the authoritative validation rule.

 ### Linter